-The location of the remains of Joseph Showalter is unknown.
+The location of the grave of Joseph Showalter is unknown.
+No one in the family can recall where he was buried back in 1939

 The records of Huntingdon County cemeteries make no mention of Joseph [http://files.usgwarchives.org/pa/huntingdon/cemeteries/raystown.txt].
-And Joseph is not mentioned in any documents relating to the creation of Raystown Lake, the relocation of the remains at the thirteen cemeteries or the subsequent reburials at the Old Stone Church and other locales.
+And Joseph is not mentioned in any documents relating to the creation of Raystown Lake, the relocation of the thirteen cemeteries or the subsequent reburials at the Old Stone Church.